ChainSafe/forest/documentation/developer_documentation/CLI.md

 ```

 When the Forest daemon is started, an admin token will be displayed (alternatively, use `--save-token <token>` flag to save it on disk).
+## Sending filecoin tokens (money) from your wallet.

+For sending filecoin token, forest daemon must be running.
+You can do so by running:

+`forest --chain calibnet --target-peer-count 50 --encrypt-keystore false`

+Next, to send filecoin token (money) to a wallet address:

+`forest-cli --token <admin_token> send <wallet-address> <amount in attoFIL>`

+where 1 attoFIL = 10e−18 FIL.

 ## Wallet

+Filecoin wallets are stored under forest data directory (e.g., ~/.local/share/forest in case of linux) in a `keystore` file.

-All wallet commands require write permissions to interact with the keystore
+All wallet commands require write permissions and admin token (`--token`) to interact with the keystore.
+The admin token can be retrieved from forest startup logs.

 Balance
 Retrieve the FIL balance of a given address